Ekluvya/TestingProject/README.md

 # Flask Blog Project

 This is a project in flask created for learning how to connect sqlite database to flask backend.
-This is for learning only.

 ## Screenshots
 ![Markdown symbol](images/1.png)